Couples & Marriage Counseling

 Feel like you’ve lost your teammate?

-We know the coronavirus pandemic is affecting relationships.
+We know the coronavirus pandemic has affected relationships.

-There are so many unknowns that come with this health crisis, making life more stressful than ever before.
-And when you add all the extra time spent at home with family trying to figure out how to work and homeschool under one roof, the stress added on to relationships is understandable.
+There were so many unknowns that came with this health crisis, making life more stressful than ever before.
+And when you add all the extra time spent at home with family trying to figure out how to work and homeschool under one roof, the stress that was added on to relationships is understandable.

-This situation may be bringing out issues in your marriage you didn’t realize existed or increasing the ones you knew about.
-Either way, there is help – couples and marriage counseling is available via online therapy at Blue Boat Counseling.
-Our couples counselors are accepting new clients.
+This situation may have brought out issues in your marriage you didn’t realize existed or increased the ones you knew about.
+Either way, there is help – couples and marriage counseling is available via online therapy or for in-person sessions with office safety precautions at Blue Boat Counseling.
+Our couples counselors are accepting new clients and can help you navigate online couples counseling or see you in person.
 Please reach out today if your marriage is struggling.
 We’re here to support you.

 You want your marriage back…that spark, your best friend, your teammate in life.